nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ##### Category

-> A way to classify each type of task.
+> A way for the user to classify tasks.

 ##### Done tasks